tanho63/tanho63/README.md

 I'm a data enthusiast who loves R/Shiny :star_struck:, DynastyFF and rowing.
 By day, I'm a data analyst and developer for [Caivan](https://caivan.com) in Ottawa, Canada.

 I started [DynastyProcess.com](https://dynastyprocess.com) and contribute at [DLF](https://dynastyleaguefootball.com/tools) and [R4DS Slack Community](https://rfordatasci.com/join).
-Away from my keyboard, I'm a rower and lead coach for the [Ottawa Rowing Club](https://ottawarowingclub.com).
+Away from my keyboard, I'm a rower and a lead coach for the [Ottawa Rowing Club](https://ottawarowingclub.com).

 #### Now
 I have a [now page](https://tanho.ca/now)!
 It's a page where [you can learn about what someone is focusing on]((https://nownownow.com/about) at this point in their lives.
 My entries are introspective and infrequent.